hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

     'hello'
     'I take a bit
     more room'
-    'He said "hello", but it sounded like \'hell-yo\''
+    'He said "hello", but it sounded like \'yello\''

     # Double quoted strings
     "You can quote me on that"